Availability - A churn problem that turned out to be an architecture problem

 Enable restaurants to unlock time and revenue potential by making availability setup intelligent, intuitive, and aligned with business goals, reducing operational burden while amplifying performance.

-BET 1 - SHORT TERM
+1 - SHORT TERM / UI REFRESH

 What I explicitly did not do.